jeffersongt/react-template/README.md

 # Template

 This is a frontend react typescript template ready to use.

-It includes CI with github actions, a dockerfile and docker-compose implementation fully functional to add directly to your own compose file.
+A dockerfile and docker-compose implementation is provided.

+A Linter is also included ([Eslint](https://eslint.org/)).

+There are Github Actions CI handling : Docker build, Linter, Readme table of contents updates.

-New features coming soon : Linter/Prettier/Husky/Jest ...
+New features coming soon : Jest ...

 # Usage